-Like we said earlier, we’re not writing “War and Peace” here.
-We’re giving a taste of what we think the project might be, and what we might need.
+Like we said earlier, it doesn’t have to be a huge document.
+We’re giving a taste of what we think the design project might be and what we might need.

-A good design agency will help you formalise or build on your brief, by dissecting the brief and asking questions.
+A good design agency can help you formalise or build on your design brief, by dissecting it and asking you thoughtful and insightful questions.

 Your design brief isn’t a finished article.
-It’s an overview, that can be flexed and finalised with your chosen agency.
+It’s an overview that can be fleshed out and finalised with your chosen agency.

 Design agencies have a poor reputation, because unfortunately, there are a lot of unscrupulous people out there.

 If you follow these steps, you should be able to find a great design agency to work with.

 What Sort of Projects are Design Briefs Used For?